ketela7/Repl-Project/replit.md

 ## Overview

 This is a Professional Google Drive Management application built with Next.js 15 and shadcn/ui components, featuring a modern and responsive design with Google OAuth authentication via NextAuth.js.
-The project includes a sophisticated file management system that provides intelligent, professional-grade tools for file organization, search, and interaction.
+The project includes a sophisticated file management system that provides intelligent, professional-grade tools for file organization, search, and interaction using direct Google Drive API queries for optimal performance.
 The application uses TypeScript, ESLint, Tailwind CSS 4.x, and includes comprehensive UI components for building enterprise-grade interfaces with integrated cloud storage capabilities.

 ## System Architecture